UNM-CARC/QuickBytes/Stacks_quickbyte.md

 ### Sample list and Population maps ###

 Before you get started, you'll need a list of sample names to run bwa conveniently.
-This is a file we'll call "sample_list", and it will just look like the following:
+This is a file we'll call "sample_list", and an example is below.
+For this and similar files, the first line describes what goes in each column and where tabs go, and the following lines give an example of what that looks like.
+For sample list, note that an empty newline should be at the end of the list.:

 	<SAMPLE NAME>
 	M_americana_Florida_MSBBIRD49539